 appcfg stopcommand or the Modules API

-- Manually stop an instance from the Developer Console Instances page.
+- Manually stop an instance from the Cloud Platform Console Instances page.

 - You update the module version using

 - The instance exceeds the maximum memory for its configured

 - Your application runs out of Instance Hours quota.

 - The machine running the instance is restarted, forcing your instance to move to a different machine.

 - App Engine needs to move your instance to a different machine to improve load distribution.

 true.
 Second, if you have registered a shutdown hook, it will be called.
 It's a good idea to register a shutdown hook in your start request.
 After the notification is issued, existing requests are given 30 seconds to complete, and new requests immediately return